chef-boneyard/chef-web-docs-2016/chef_master/source/lwrp_custom_resource.rst

 -----------------------------------------------------
 A validation parameter is used to add zero or more validation parameters to an attribute.

-.. warning:: REMOVE ME: The list of valid ruby classes (in the sidebar): http://ruby-doc.org/core-1.9.3/TrueClass.html
+.. warning:: REMOVE ME.
+The list of valid ruby classes (in the sidebar): http://ruby-doc.org/core-1.9.3/TrueClass.html

 .. list-table::
    :widths: 150 450